 The Certificate in Wedding Planning Management prepares students by requiring mastery of the fundamentals of event planning, as well as developing the ability to create and orchestrate exceptional weddings and parties.
 Students will develop an understanding of the role of the wedding planner, the elements of a successful wedding event, and the critical skills needed for a successful career as a wedding planner.
 This program is available days and evenings.

 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 According to the US Department of Labor, Bureau of Labor Statistics, May 2014, State Occupational and Wage Estimates for New Hampshire, “Employment of meeting, convention, and event planners is projected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations."
-This certificate proposal will give completers entry-level competencies that are stackable toward additional certificates, associate degrees, and bachelor’s degrees.
+Students completing this certificate will gain entry-level competencies that are stackable toward additional certificates, associate degrees, and bachelor’s degrees.

 Completers who choose to work exclusively in the wedding planner field could expect to earn $30,000-$40,000 annually.
 However, completers who also possess an associate degree or higher could expect to earn closer to the median salary of $60,000 per year.

 - Describe the role of the wedding planner in organizing and coordinating a wedding and describe the elements of professionalism, creativity, and expertise required to achieve success as a wedding planner.